 Official explanation: The render time of the largest content element visible within the viewport.

-Short version: When most of what you can see on the page has loaded.
+Simplified version: When most of what you can see on the page has loaded.

 First Input Delay (FID)

-Short version: The delay between when you first click on something and the response.
+Simplified version: The delay between when you first click on something and the response.